-Chemical Exposure Injury
+Savannah Chemical Exposure Injury Lawyer

 A chemical injury may occur when a person is exposed to even low levels of chemicals.
 Widely-available chemicals found in common products may cause injury from as little as one exposure.
 A chemical injury can lead to chronic, life-long sensitivity to chemicals or environmental illness that leaves a person unable to work and/or otherwise restricts their lifestyle.
 In certain cases, the party(s) responsible for a chemical injury may be found liable for damages.
-Adding to the list of chemical injury or exposure is Glyphosate, the active ingredient found in the Roundup product.
+Adding to the list of chemical injury or exposure is Glyphosate, the active ingredient in the commonly used Roundup product.

 Roundup is a well-known weed killer that was patented, made and sold by Monsanto Chemical Company.
 The patent has now expired and other agrichemical companies now sell generic glyphosate.
 Persons with likely injurious exposure include farmers, farm worker, landscapers, nursery workers and home users.

 If you or a family member have been diagnosed with Multiple Myeloma or Non-Hodgkins Lymphoma due to Roundup exposure, call our Savannah chemical exposure injury attorney at (912) 348-5188.
 The Brooks Law Office can help.

 Chemical Injury Case Study

 Client: Male, 56 years old

 Injury: Chemical / reactive airways dysfunction syndrome (RADS)

 Facts: A middle aged man was referred to our office by an out of town lawyer.
 Our client had developed breathing problems after being exposed to chemicals from spray paint when entering a fast food restaurant.
 His treating doctor had diagnosed him with reactive airway dysfunction syndrome, also known as RADS.
 RADS is an asthma-like condition that can be caused by exposure to irritant chemicals that remodel the airways.